 Turkey - Current Account

-The current account is set to slip back into deficit this year, although as a percentage of GDP the shortfall is forecast to be the smallest in a decade due to suppressed domestic demand and the weak lira supporting exports.
-FocusEconomics Consensus Forecast panelists see the current account deficit at 2.5% of GDP in 2019 and 3.3% of GDP in 2020.
+Turkey is expected to record the smallest current account deficit in a decade this year due to suppressed domestic demand and the weak lira supporting exports.
+FocusEconomics Consensus Forecast panelists see the current account deficit at 2.0% of GDP in 2019 and 2.9% of GDP in 2020.

 Turkey - Current Account Data